Suvimal-Kundu/Suvimal-Kundu/README.md

 - 👋 Hi, I’m @Suvimal-Kundu
 - 👀 I’m interested in learning new skills and polishing my old skills to keep myself updated.
-- 🌱 I’m currently learning DATA SCIENCE.
+- 🌱 I’m currently learning REACT.
-- 💞️ I’m looking to forward to work with DXC TECHNOLOGY as an ASSOCIATE PROFESSIONAL SOFTWARE ENGINEER.
+- 💞️ I’m working with DXC TECHNOLOGY as an ASSOCIATE PROFESSIONAL SOFTWARE ENGINEER.
 - 📫 How to reach me: INSTAGRAM - https://www.instagram.com/suvimal._/
                       LinkedIn - https://www.linkedin.com/in/suvimalkundu/